Grand Council of Bern

 The Grand Council (Grosser Rat, Grand conseil) is the parliament of the Swiss canton of Bern.

 It consists of 160 members (as of 2006) elected by proportional representation for a four-year term of office.
 The French-speaking part of the canton, the Bernese Jura (districts of Courtelary, La Neuveville and Moutier) has 12 seats guaranteed, and 3 seats are guaranteed for the French-speaking minority of the bilingual district of Biel/Bienne.

 Election

 The council is re-elected every four years.
 Like other legislatures in Switzerland, elections use party list proportional representation.
 There are nine constituencies, based on the districts of the Canton.
+Seats were last reallocated for the 2022 election.

 Composition

-The last election was held in 2018.
+The last election was held in 2022.